How the coronavirus has hit global sport - RFI

 ALPINE SKIING

--- The World Cup finals, scheduled for Cortina d'Ampezzo between March 16-22, were cancelled.
+-- The World Cup finals, scheduled for Cortina d'Ampezzo in Italy between March 16-22, cancelled.

 ICE HOCKEY

--- The Women's World Ice Hockey Championships, set for Halifax and Truro in Nova Scotia for March 31 to April 10, were cancelled on Saturday.
+-- The Women's World Ice Hockey Championships, set for Halifax and Truro in Nova Scotia for March 31 to April 10, cancelled.

 © 2020 AFP